matthewcflam/Perspection/CONTRIBUTIONS.md

 - Worked on receiving the endpoints from the backend

 ## Matthew Lam
+- Drafted Wireframes in Figma
-- Used React with TailwindCSS to build and style frontend components
+- Used React, JavaScript, and CSS with TailwindCSS to set up the frontend.
-- Assisted with UI development
+- Connected frontend to backend APIs

 ## Rui Chang
 - Worked on backend parsing logic